Just like people, livestock have more resistance to diseases when:

 Programs like Beef Quality Assurance (BQA) are good to use.
 BQA includes the recording of every health product you use: serial numbers, expiration dates, injection site mapping.

 Establish a system of reviewing medications and vaccines and measuring response.
 Set measurable points such as weaning weights, methods of treating sick animals, etc. Then yearly have a discussion and measure to see whether making improvement.

 Build your health program around hard evidence.
 For example, what diseases in the past have your livestock had?
 What worked to solve the problems?
 What did necropsies show to be the problems?
 What is your real percentage calf crop?

 Seven Steps Content Source:Newport, Alan.
 2014.
 Make Vaccination One Step to Build Herd Health Program.
-Beef Producer.
-Retrieved from https://www.farmprogress.com/story-make-vaccination-step-build-herd-health-program-14-111307
+Beef Magazine.
+Retrieved from https://www.beefmagazine.com/vaccination/make-vaccination-one-step-build-herd-health-program

 Nutritional Requirements of Livestock